deepayanbardhan/deepayanbardhan.github.io/_pages/about.md

   - /about.html
 ---

+An algebraic topologist by training, my main focus is to develop and apply new topological approaches to study complex systems.
+In particular, I work on applying these tools to biological networks.

 I am currently a Research Scientist at [Indiana University Network Science Institute (IUNI)](http://iuni.iu.edu/) in Bloomington(IN).
 I work on mathematical modelling for brain networks in close collaboration with Olaf Sporns and his team.

-As of March 2017 I am a member of the Advisory board of the [Young Researchers Network in Complex Systems](http://yrcss.cssociety.org/).
+As of March 2017 I am a member of the Advisory board of the [young researchers of the Complex Systems Society](http://yrcss.cssociety.org/).
+Together with the other members of the board, we have organized many initiatives aimed at students and young researchers.

 I obtained my Ph.D in Applied Mathematics at Politecnico di Torino with a dissertation titled: "Simplicial Data Analysis: theory, practice, and algorithms".
 During my PhD I worked at I.S.I.
 Foundation in Torino, where I was a part of the research group on "Mathematics and the foundation of complex systems".
-An algebraic topologist by training, my main focus is to develop and apply new topological approaches to study complex systems.
-In particular, I work on applying these tools to biological networks.

 Here are some of the projects I am focusing on right now: